MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 * The interface nonterminal **FDElement** can be implemented to add further elements to the feature diagram's body.
 * The interface nonterminal **FeatureGroup** can be implemented to add further kinds of feature groups.
-However, each implementation must contain a (non-empty) iteration of 'Feature' nonterminals.
-Please note, that these should be added to the *GroupKind* enumeration in the symbol table as well.
+As indicated by the right-hand side of the interface nonterminal, each implementation must contain a (non-empty) iteration of 'GroupPart' nonterminals (i.e., a feature name and the question mark indicating optionality).
-* The interface nonterminal **Expression** can be implemented to add further syntax for cross-tree constraints.
+* The interface nonterminal **Expression** inherited from the language component **CommonExpressions** can be implemented to add further syntax for cross-tree constraints.
+* The nonterminal **Feature** is never instantiated by the parser, but produces a **FeatureSymbol** that is an extension point in the symbol table.
+The name of a feature symbol is used throughout different places in the grammar.
+By adding an adapter that adapts a foreign symbol kind to a feature symbol, language users can indicate that the feature name refers to a name of a certain kind defined in another model.

 ### Handwritten AST & Symbol Table Classes
-The AST data structure has not been customized with any handwritten extensions to the generated classes.
+The AST data structure has been customized with handwritten extensions to the generated classes as follows:
+* The `ASTFeatureDiagram` contains a method `String getRootFeature()` for obtaining the root feature of the feature models as String and a method `List<String> getFeatures` to obtain all features of a feature diagram as list of Strings.
+* The `ASTFeatureGroup` defines a method `List<FeatureSymbol> getSubFeatureSymbols()` for retrieving all FeatureSymbols of features that are children of this group.

-The symbol table data structure has been extended with several handwritten classes as described in the
+The symbol table data structure has been extended with handwritten classes as described in the following:
-following:

 * The `FeatureDiagramSymbol` has been extended with the TOP mechanism.
 For convenience, we added a method for retrieving all features contained in the feature diagram.